bcirh/hyl-candidate-test/README.md

 * export ANSIBLE_HOST_KEY_CHECKING=False
 * consul_server_ips Ansible variable will look for server group named **consul_server** in inventory file to fill proper IPs for retry_join stanza in Consul configuration
 * Environment is ephemeral
+* Environment depends on cloudns (Dynamic DNS).
+Cron job is checking for IP change every 3 minutes.
+* If 404 code emerges use https when typing url(s)